Niti Aayog CEO urges stakeholders to replicate Indian dominance in ICE 2Ws in EV

 Niti Aayog CEO urges stakeholders to replicate Indian dominance in ICE 2Ws in EV2 min read .
-Updated: 12 Mar 2021, 09:33 AM IST
+12 Mar 2021

 - Indian two-wheeler market is the largest in the world in terms of production and sales volume.